Applied string mangling

 2 Parsers

 The ad hoc world of regexes not cutting it?
 Why not generate a parser?
 Since every computer language out there does this, there are a lot of options.
-Since regexes can already parse regular languages you are probably looking for deterministic context free language parsres.
+Since regexes can already parse regular languages you are probably looking for deterministic context free language parsers.
 I do not have much to say, except maybe check the wikipedia list?.
-Why not use David Beazley’s SLY? that looks like a nice parser.
+Why not use David Beazley’s SLY?
+That looks like a nice parser.